yard

 Drip lines shine when they run in the pre-dawn window, soaking beds while foliage on salvia, coneflower, and daylily clumps stays dry.

 Overhead sprinklers are touchier.
-They wet leaves on crepe myrtle, blueberry shrubs, and turf, so early morning is almost non‑negotiable.
+They wet leaves on crepe myrtle and blueberry shrubs, so early morning is almost non‑negotiable.

 Set smart controllers for 3–6 a.m. in most zones, adjusting runtime with season changes.